euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 \mu = \sigma^2 = \lambda
 $$

-Finally, for computing a poission distribution's interval:
+Finally, for computing a poission distribution's interval, the joint probability is computed the same as in discrete distributions; using the joint probability of all individual elements.

 ### Continuous distributions